myntra/roulette/Readme.md

 ### Executors

 An executor takes a parser and tests an incoming values against the rulesets.
-Executors implement the `roulette.Execute` interface.
+Executors implement the `roulette.SimpleExecute` and `roulette.QueueExecute` interfaces.
 The result is then caught by a struct which implements the `roulette.Result` interface.

 #### SimpleExecutor